enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

     person_name_field = person_pane.find_by_name("name")

-The returned value is again an instance of |UIWrapper|, so we can repeat steps 2 or 3.
+The returned value is again an instance of |UIWrapper|.

 In this example, ``person_name_field`` wraps a textbox, we can modify the value in the text box using |UIWrapper.perform| again::